motherduckdb/sql-tutorial/3_sql-and-python.md

 ## B. Writing Pandas DataFrames with DuckDB
 DuckDB can also return a DataFrame directly using .df(), instead of a list of tuples!

-This is much faster for large datasets, and fits nicely into existing dataframe workflows like charting (which we will see later) or machine learning.
+This is much faster for large datasets, and fits nicely into existing dataframe workflows like charting or machine learning.

 ```{code-cell}
 duckdb.sql("SELECT 42 as hello_world").df()